citadelofcode/EMLMailReader/README.md

 ## Documentation

----

-This section showcases the key classes employed in the library for handling the EML file and storing information extracted from it.
+This section showcases the key classes employed in the library for handling an EML file and storing the information extracted from it.

 | **Class Name** | **Purpose in library**                                                                             |
 |----------------|----------------------------------------------------------------------------------------------------|